 - Choose them in skin colour

 - Make sure they are not too thick.
-You want them to widen your shoulders, not make them bigger
+You want them to widen your shoulders, not make them bigger and higher.

 - You can just wear them underneath your bra and pull them as far wide as necessary to balance your hip

 - Make sure your shoulders pads are not visible through your fabric